EricJDev90/PictureRenameConsoleApp/README.md

 # PictureRenameConsoleApp
 Small command line tool to rename all jpg photos in a location to the date and time the photo was taken.

+*This app will only search for JPG files*

 ## How it works